wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 This might initially seem trivial - why not just scale the numbers up and down according to how many questions the user is getting right?
 Larger numbers are generally harder to compute.
 But I wanted a more granular capability - `50 + 50`, for example, uses operands that are larger than `18 + 37`, but nobody would argue that the former is more difficult.

 Sure, I could hand-create rules to account for such scenarios, like "numbers with `0` in the ones column are easier," but I wanted to develop a flexible, scalable method of generating randomized problems for a wide variety of operations without having to hand-build each one.
-Instead of defining exactly which kind of operands make a subtraction or multiplication problem more or less difficult, I wanted to develop a model to figure that out for me.
+Instead of defining exactly which kind of operands make a subtraction or multiplication problem more or less difficult, I wanted to develop a modeling framework to figure that out for me.

 ### Basic Application & Data Setup